Do All Beneficiaries Get a Copy of the Trust?

 Beneficiaries of a revocable living trust can always request to see a trust’s bank statements.
 The trustee has a fiduciary duty to manage trust assets on behalf of the beneficiaries, and reviewing bank statements can quickly confirm good stewardship.

-A trust litigation lawyer can advise you on how to compel an estate accounting if a trustee has been reluctant to provide one.
-They can also help you prepare a lawsuit to remove a trustee to prevent further damage to the trust’s property or ensure adequate distribution of its assets.
+A trust litigation lawyer can help you understand your legal rights and advise you on how to compel an estate accounting if a trustee has been reluctant to provide one.
+They can also help you prepare a lawsuit to remove a trustee to prevent further damage to trust property or ensure adequate distribution of its assets.